B13rg/croissant-go/docs/godoc/croissant-types.md

     // Modified from schema.org/Dataset.
     // Required.
     Distribution Distribution `json:"distribution,omitempty"`
-    //Whether the dataset is a live dataset (in-process of being updated).
+    // Whether the dataset is a live dataset (in-process of being updated).
     IsLiveDataset bool `json:"isLiveDataset,omitempty"`
     // A citation to the dataset itself.
     CiteAs string `json:"citeAs,omitempty"`